IMPORTANT INFORMATION FOR GRADUATING STUDENTS

 If you have an Immunization Hold, it does not apply to you.
 You do not need to have your immunization records sent to the University of Florida.
 The distance education registration team will ask the University of Florida registrar to have this hold removed for you internally.
 If you have any additional holds please contact us at email@example.com.

-Welcome to the Forensic Science Distance Education Program’s technical support.
+Welcome to Pharmaceutical Chemistry Distance Education Program’s technical support.
 This student resources section is designed to assist students with preparing for their online classes.

-If you are unable to resolve your problem and still require technical assistance, please do not hesitate to send an email at firstname.lastname@example.org.
+For further technical assistance, please do not hesitate to email firstname.lastname@example.org.

-Tuition is $575 per credit hour plus fees for all students, regardless of location.
+Tuition is $575 per credit hour (may increase to $625 per credit hour beginning this spring) plus fees for all students, regardless of location.
 This tuition rate is subject to change.
 Our program does not accept the UF EEP or Florida State Tuition Waiver.
 We are an off-book program and do not receive funds from these programs.
-Nondegree and Certificate will pay Capital Improvement/Technology fees.
+Non-degree and Certificate will pay Capital Improvement/Technology fees.
 MS students will pay Capital Improvement/Technology/Financial Aid fees.
 Please click here to learn more.

 Students may pay tuition via credit card, electronic check, or paper check.
 Note that a processing fee is assessed for credit card payments.
 Payments can be made approximately three weeks before the semester begins.
 We will communicate payment instructions once UF has loaded tuition into the system.